 Ratlam District, Madhya Pradesh

-Ratlam District is an administrative district in the state of Madhya Pradesh, India.
-It is situated about 230 km from Bhopal, the state capital of Madhya Pradesh.
-The district headquarters is located at Ratlam.
-Hindi and Malvi are the main languages spoken in the district.
-The district covers a total geographical area of 4,861 km², including 4,749.21 km² of rural area and 111.79 km² of urban area.
+Ratlam is an administrative district in Madhya Pradesh, India.
+The district is located about 230 km from Bhopal, the capital of Madhya Pradesh.
+Its administrative headquarters is in Ratlam.
+Hindi and Malvi are the major languages spoken in the district.
+The district covers a total area of 4,861 km², including 4,749.21 km² of rural area and 111.79 km² of urban area.

 List of Tehsils in Ratlam District